moosejaw/grookey/README.md

 ### Bot

-Based on the slim Python 3.7 image, this container runs the code which interacts with Discord.
+Based on Python 3.8, this container runs the code which interacts with Discord.

 ### Smogon